netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 Configurations such as, HTTP, TCP, or SSL for a Netscaler appliance can be specified using individual entities such as [HTTP profile](https://docs.citrix.com/en-us/citrix-adc/13/system/http-configurations.html#sample-http-configurations), [TCP profile](https://docs.citrix.com/en-us/citrix-adc/13/system/tcp-configurations.html), or [SSL profile](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ssl-profiles.html) respectively.
 The profile is a collection of settings pertaining to the individual protocols, for example, HTTP profile is a collection of HTTP settings.
 It offers ease of configuration and flexibility.
 Instead of configuring the settings on each entity you can configure them in a profile and bind the profile to all the entities that the settings apply to.

-Citrix ingress controller enables you to configure HTTP, TCP, or SSL related configuration on the Ingress Netscaler using profiles.
+Netscaler ingress controller enables you to configure HTTP, TCP, or SSL related configuration on the Ingress Netscaler using profiles.

 ## Understand Netscaler configuration in Kubernetes environment